hanwenzhang123/fullstack-note/README.md

 ### Hooks

 #### What is Hooks?
-- React features that help you to "hook into" react methodology
 - Hooks are functions that let you “hook into” React state and lifecycle features from function components.
-- Hooks don't work inside classes — they let you use React without classes.
-- You can also create your own Hooks to reuse stateful behavior between different components.
+- Hooks don't work inside class components.
+You can also create your own Hooks to reuse stateful behavior between different components.

 #### useState()
 ```js